sut-ai/notes/notebooks/14_regression/index.md

 # 3 - Logistic Regression

 There are some regression algorithms that can be used for classification (And vise versa). _Logistic Regression_ is one of these algorithms.
-It can calculate the probability that an instance belongs to a particular class. we can use this probability for classification: if the probability is higher than 0.5 then that instance belongs to the particular class.
+It can calculate the probability that an instance belongs to a particular class.
+We can use this probability for classification: if the probability is higher than 0.5 then that instance belongs to the particular class.

-## How to calculate probabilities
+## How to Calculate Probabilities

 Let's start with a simple example.
 We want to classify flowers that are _Iris Virginica_ from those that are _not Iris Virginica_.
 This classification is based on Petal Width and Petal Height.
 Also, consider that there is some line _l_ (black line in the image below) that separates these 2 types of flowers.